maybenull/angular-authz/README.md

 ###Advanced Permissions

-Support multiple levels and wildcards
+Supports multiple levels and wildcards

 ```
 /* These examples use 3 levels in the form domain:action:instance */